Rexogamer/rexbot/CONTRIBUTING.md

 Whether the command should be limited to users listed in [`config.ts`](./src/config.ts)'s `developers` field.
 This should be enabled for sensitive commands (e.g. bot managment commands or `eval`).
 For most commands, set this to `false`.

-#### `xyz`
+#### `serverOnly`

-Whether the command can only be used in guilds.
+Whether the command can only be used in servers.
 This should be set to `true` for server managment and most moderation commands.
 For most other commands, set this to `false`.